 Virtual experiences can be a wonderful way to feel invigorated, alive, and connected with the outside world.
-Consider these wonderful opportunities:
+But first, you need to ensure that you or your older loved ones can tap in to these opportunities:

 As the old saying goes, "Where there is confusion, there is money to be made."
 And where there is money to be made, there will always be con artists, scammers, identity thieves, and worse.
 Given the uncertainty of our current economic environment, the last thing any of us should want would be to get separated from more of our money.
 Here is what you should know: